kazioktrolll/bipolAPI/README.md

   * Position (x, z) – position of the surface's root section's leading edge, relative to an arbitrary origin of the geometry (could be the tip of the fuselage, wing origin point, etc., as long as it is consistent for every surface), in meters.
-  * Span – the horizontal distance between surface's tips, in meters.
+  * Span – the horizontal distance between the surface's tips, in meters.
 Must be positive.
   * MAC – the Mean Aerodynamic Chord of the surface, in meters.
 Must be positive.
   * Inclination – the built-in AoA of the surface relative to the x-axis, in degrees.
   * Dihedral – the angle between the surface main axis and y-axis, in degrees.
 Positive for tip up, negative for tip